Denver’s Differential Repair Shop

 Noise from your axles could be one indicator of a differential in need of repair.
 Also, if the vehicle is not turning properly and feels as if it is momentarily locking up, this is a sign to immediately schedule an inspection from an expert.
 Untreated, these symptoms only get worse and may lead to a dangerous failure while operating the vehicle.

-In many cases, the fluid condition is less concerning than fluid level.
+In many cases, the fluid condition is less concerning than the fluid level.
 Over time the seals that keep fluid within a differential or transfer case wear out.
-Alternatively, an unknown rock or seemingly innocent collision to the underside of the vehicle may cause an unnoticed crack or rupture.
-Under these circumstances, fluid will leak and ultimately the lubrication of the components will suffer.
-This leads to excessive heat within the differentials and/or transfer cases which ultimately causes deterioration.
+Alternatively, an unknown rock or seemingly innocent collision with the underside of the vehicle may cause an unnoticed crack or rupture.
+Under these circumstances, fluid will leak, and ultimately the lubrication of the components will suffer.
+This leads to excessive heat within the differentials and/or transfer cases, which ultimately causes deterioration.

-Unlike other major components of a vehicle, the differential is largely mechanic and built to last.
+Unlike other major components of a vehicle, the differential is largely mechanical and built to last.
 Like all parts, it will wear and need replacement but rest assured, it requires less pampering than other parts of your vehicle.
 That does not mean regular maintenance is not required.
-The most important maintenance task for a differential is regular inspection and replacement of fluid, can ensure your differential lasts a long time.
+Routine differential service, which includes regular inspection and replacement of fluid, can ensure your differential lasts a long time.

 Our TrueTest Inspection can be adapted to focus on the differential and transfer case components of a vehicle.
 Most often, transfer cases and differentials take some variation of gear oil or transmission fluid.
 It varies by make and model, therefore, it is important to seek advice from a professional specializing in the drive-train if you’re looking for differential repair near you.

 An abbreviated version of our free TrueTestTM Inspection will tell you what you need to get you back on the road fast!
 Contact Us Today.